syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### Modify the existing command

-If any of the default commands are not desired, they can be disabled.
-If the functionality of a specific command has to be changed, the command can be completely modified.
+When any one of the default commands is not desired, they can be disabled.
+To change the functionality of a specific command, the command can be completely modified.

-Following code snippet illustrates how to disable a command and how to modify the inbuilt commands.
+The following code example illustrates how to disable a command and how to modify the in-built commands.

 {% highlight js %}

       $("#DiagramContent").ejDiagram({
-      //disable the nudging commands
+      //Disables the nudging commands
             commandManager: {
                   commands: {
-                        //Assigning null value to an existing command, disables its execution
+                        //Assigns null value to an existing command and disables its execution
                         "nudgeUp": null,
                         "nudgeDown": null,
                         "nudgeRight": null,

-                        //modify the existing command - nudgeLeft
+                        //Modifies the existing command - nudgeLeft
                         "nudgeLeft": {
                         canExecute: function (args) {
                               if (args.model.selectedItems.length) return true;